Sierra Leone

 Status

-Sierra Leone has signed but not yet ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).
+Sierra Leone has signed and ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW), and will be legally bound by it from 23 December 2024.

-David J. Francis, the minister for foreign affairs and international cooperation of Sierra Leone, signed the TPNW at a high-level ceremony in New York on 22 September 2022.
+David J. Francis, the then-minister for foreign affairs and international cooperation of Sierra Leone, signed the TPNW at a high-level ceremony in New York on 22 September 2022.

-David J. Francis, the minister of foreign affairs of Sierra Leone, signs the TPNW in 2022.
+David J. Francis, the then-minister of foreign affairs of Sierra Leone, signs the TPNW in 2022.
 Photo: Darren Ornitz

-In a statement to the United Nations in September 2022, Sierra Leone called on all UN member states that have not done so to sign and ratify the TPNW, stressing the “urgent need to make concrete and systematic progress towards this end”.
+In 2022, Sierra Leone called on all UN member states that have not done so to sign and ratify the TPNW, stressing the “urgent need to make concrete and systematic progress towards this end”.

 ICAN discusses the TPNW with Anthony Brewah, Sierra Leone’s attorney-general and minister of justice, in Geneva in 2021.
 Photo: Sierra Leone MFA